The Minaret, the Market, and the Motorcycle: Three Days in Kampala

 The Road from Entebbe

 The drive from Entebbe airport is 40 kilometers.
-My driver, a broad-shouldered man named Joseph who spoke in long paragraphs, told me it would take one hour.
-It took two and a half.
+Ask a driver how long it takes and you'll hear "one hour."
+Budget two and a half.

 The Kampala-Entebbe highway moves at the speed of negotiation.
 Every gap in traffic is an opportunity for a boda-boda to insert itself — usually sideways, usually at speed, usually carrying something improbable on the back.
-I saw a motorcycle carrying a wardrobe.
+You might pass a motorcycle hauling a wardrobe.
 An actual wooden wardrobe.

-I checked into the Emin Pasha Hotel ($140/night, worth it for the compound's quiet gardens) and walked to the nearest street corner for my first Ugandan Rolex.
+Check into the Emin Pasha Hotel ($140/night, worth it for the compound's quiet gardens), then walk to the nearest street corner for your first Ugandan Rolex.
 Not the watch.
 A chapati wrapped around a fried egg omelette with tomatoes and onions.
 UGX 2,500.
 About sixty-seven cents.

 Day One: The View from Up Here

 The Uganda National Mosque — locals still call it the Gaddafi Mosque — sits on Old Kampala Hill like it owns the city.
-It does, visually.
+Visually, it does.
 The largest mosque in sub-Saharan Africa, completed in 2007, with a minaret that offers what everyone agrees is the best view in Kampala.

 Three hundred and seventeen steps.

-From there I walked downhill — everything in Kampala is uphill or downhill, there is no flat — to the Kasubi Tombs.
+From there, walk downhill — everything in Kampala is uphill or downhill, there is no flat — to the Kasubi Tombs.
 A UNESCO World Heritage Site.
 The burial grounds of four Buganda kings under a thatched dome so large it has its own weather.
 Entry is UGX 15,000 (~$4).
 You remove your shoes, and a guide walks you through the Buganda kingdom's royal lineage.

 The dome was damaged by fire in 2010, and the restoration is visible — new thatch alongside old, new wood alongside weathered.
-The guide spoke about the fire the way you'd speak about a family illness.
-Something survived but something was also lost.
+Guides speak about the fire plainly and with care: something survived, something was lost, and the rebuilding continues — the same patient stewardship of sacred heritage you'll find at the rock-hewn churches of Lalibela in Ethiopia.

 Day Two: Into the Labyrinth